exercism/abap/docs/TESTS.md

 ### Debugging and Logging

-Currently, running ABAP exercises on the Exercism website does not provide any debugging or logging capabilities.
+There is no debugger available when running ABAP exercises on the Exercism website.
 That can make it hard to determine why your tests are failing.
-However, there's a clever way to log data in your code.
+However, there's a clever way to log data in your code (Note: This does not work in any ABAP system).

-Here's an example.
+Here's an [example](https://exercism.org/tracks/abap/exercises/affine-cipher/solutions/mbtools).
 The first image shows the exercise code with some failing tests.
 Each failed test shows the expected and actual values:

 ![exercise without logging](https://github.com/exercism/abap/blob/main/docs/logging_01.png?raw=true)

-To make debugging easier, add a local `log` variable and concatenate intermediate data to it.
-At the end of your method, simply return the `log` value instead of the actual result.
-When you run the tests, you will now see the complete logging information in the test results:
+To make debugging easier, add one or several calls to `console=>log()` and pass any intermediate data to the method.
+Using newlines (`\n`) will help to structure the output.
+When you run the tests, you will see the console output in the test results:

 ![exercise with logging](https://github.com/exercism/abap/blob/main/docs/logging_02.png?raw=true)

-After correcting your code, remove the final statement returning the proper result.
+Note: The console output is only visible for failed tests.
+If you are publishing your solution, you might want to remove the log statements so your published iteration is easier to read for other community members.

 ## On Your Own System